 Source: SA WG5

-Document for:
+Document for: Approval

 Abstract of document:

 The document TR 28.834 studies potential use cases, requirements and solutions for the management of cloud-native virtualized network function and the impacts on the 3GPP management system.
 The document provides conclusions and recommendations on the next steps in the standardization.